Happymic/EEERover2024/doc/brief.md

 - Is the construction robust and reliable?
 - Is the remote control interface logical and easy to use?

-## Characteristics of the aliens
+## Characteristics of the lizards
 ### Name

-The aliens communicate by radio and each alien will tell you its name.
+The lizards communicate by radio and each alien will tell you its name.
 Communication uses a carrier frequency of 61kHz, modulated with two-level *amplitude-shift keying* (on off modulation).
 The name is encoded using ASCII character codes in UART packets with 1 start bit and 1 stop bit.
 The data rate is 600 bits per second and each alien's name is four characters long, including an initial `#` symbol.